Thinking of starting your own podcast? Great!

 - Insert audio CTAs in every episode to promote your webinar, download your eBook, or promote other offers

-- The podcast hosting platform has Auto Optin that allows your listeners to subscribe to your email list easily
+- This popular podcast hosting platform has Auto Optin that allows your listeners to subscribe to your email list easily

-- Transcription of podcast episodes to boost SEO on your website
+- Transcription of episodes to boost SEO on your website

-- Distribution of podcasts to Apple podcasts, Google podcasts, Spotify, and others
+- Distribution of podcasts to Apple, Google, Spotify, and others

 - And much more